In a rush? Here's a quick breakdon:

 “What we do see sometimes is that when practitioners are in the groove or the routine, they don’t always really observe what the children are doing closely enough,” Diana says.

 She thinks this is particularly the case in children with less language, or with Special Educational Needs.
-That’s because, as we’ve featured before on the blog when we spoke with SEN expert Wendy Usher, behaviour is in itself a kind of communication.
+That’s because, as we’ve featured before on the blog when we spoke with SEN expert Wendy Usher, behavior is in itself a kind of communication.

 “If the practitioner isn’t aware of that, then it just leads to more and more frustration,” Diana says.
-“There’s a significant link between language difficulties and behaviour problems, right through to what happens in young offender’s institutes and prisons.
+“There’s a significant link between language difficulties and behavior problems, right through to what happens in young offender’s institutes and prisons.
 So it’s really about making sure that you follow the child’s lead.

 Hopefully, you’ll come away from this piece with some confidence in what you already know, and some things to tweak if you need to make a few changes.